adolfintel/TDF/README.md

 #### Window positioning issues (stuck in window mode, partially off screen, flickering, etc.)
 * If this is an older game, it may not support display scaling, try adding `TDF_WINE_DPI=96`
-* See the section on Builtin functions for how to lock on to a window and manipulate it, or watch my video about A Plague Tale Requiem
+* See the section on Builtin functions for how to lock on to a window and manipulate it

-#### TDF says the wineprefix is already running but the game is not
-* The game probably left a background process running.
-Open your favorite task manager and kill any process's a Windows exe
-* If this happens frequently, try adding `TDF_WINE_KILL_AFTER=1`, this will terminate all Wine processes when the game's main process terminates

 #### Game controller not detected/not working
+* Make sure you have `TDF_BLOCK_NATIVE_INPUT=0` in your config
-* Wine has built-in support for Xbox and Dualshock controllers, but you may have to add some udev rules to allow your user permissions to use them.
-If you're on an Arch-based distro, the `game-devices-udev` package on the AUR will take care of most models, otherwise, [this article will help](https://wiki.archlinux.org/title/Gamepad) users of all distros
+* You may have to add some udev rules to allow your user permissions to use controllers.
+If you're on an Arch-based distro, the `game-devices-udev` package on the AUR will take care of most models, otherwise, [this article will help](https://wiki.archlinux.org/title/Gamepad) users of all distros.
+Reboot after applying the udev rules

 #### TDF no longer starts after being copied/moved to an external drive or syncing through cloud to another computer
 * To transfer a TDF instance, you should use the archive feature instead, it's faster and more reliable
 * If you're using syncthing to keep a TDF instance synced between PCs, you need to set that folder to sync and send extended attributes on all your machines.
 This is a bad idea though, a much better thing to do would be to only sync the saved games folder inside that TDF instance
 * If you moved a TDF instance to an NTFS, exFAT or god forbid a FAT32 drive, or any other file system that doesn't support UNIX permissions and symlinks, you're out of luck and I told you so in the beginning of this document.
-Recover your saved games from `zzprefix` and start over with a new TDF instance
+Recover your saved games from `data/wineprefix` and start over with a new TDF instance
+* If you see the error "This sandbox was created by another user", the `data` folder's ownership has changed.
+Use this command to fix it: `sudo chown -R $(id -u):$(id -g) data`

 ## Building TDF
-The TDF build scripts are designed to download the latest version of each component in TDF, build what needs to be compiled from source and create a `template-YYYYMMDD.tar.zst` ready to extract and use.
+The TDF build scripts are designed to download the latest version of each component in TDF, build what needs to be compiled from source, and create a `template-YYYYMMDD.tar.zst` ready to extract and use.

-__It is strongly recommended to use an Arch-based distro to build TDF.__
+### Building with Distrobox and Podman
+TDF depends on a lot of dependencies when building and , or who want a reproducible build environment, you can use Distrobox with Podman:

+1. Make sure you have distrobox and podman installed and working properly
+2. Download and extract the [preconfigured image](https://downloads.fdossena.com/geth.php?r=tdf-buildimg) based on Debian 13
+3. Load the `tdfbuild` image: `podman load -i tdfbuild.tar`
+4. Create the `tdfbuild` container: `distrobox create --image tdfbuild --name tdfbuild`
+5. Launch the container: `distrobox enter tdfbuild`
+6. Clone the TDF repo and enter it: `git clone https://github.com/adolfintel/tdf && cd tdf`
+7. Build it: `TDF_BUILD_AUTOUPDATE=1 ./makeTemplate.sh`
+8. Stop the container: `distrobox stop tdfbuild`

+The finished `template-YYYYMMDD.tar.zst` will be inside the folder where you cloned the TDF repo.

+For future builds, just `distrobox enter tdfbuild`, go to your cloned TDF repo, and run the build script again.

+### Building natively
+If you don't trust my image (understandable) or you just want to experience the pain of building it yourself, TDF can be built on both Arch and Debian, and will help you download dependencies along the way

-To build TDF:
+To build TDF natively:
 * Download the latest version of this repo: `git clone https://github.com/adolfintel/tdf`
 * Enter the downloaded folder: `cd tdf`
 * Launch the automatic build script: `./makeTemplate.sh`

-The following dependencies must be installed on your system:
-* Basic tools like coreutils, gcc, g++, wget, curl, git, make, meson, sed, tar, zstd, etc. (on Arch-based distros, the `base-devel` package should provide everything you need)
-* Wine and its dependencies. (on Arch-based distros, the easiest way to get all of these is to install the wine-git package from the AUR)
-* Mingw-w64
-* glslc (glslang)
+Every time it encounters a missing dependency, it will stop and you'll have to download it.

-The following components will be downloaded:
+The following prebuilt components will be downloaded automatically:
 * Wine Mono: latest version from the [Wine website](https://dl.winehq.org/wine/wine-mono/)
 * Wine Gecko: latest 32 and 64-bit versions from the [Wine website](https://dl.winehq.org/wine/wine-gecko/)
 * Microsoft Corefonts: from [Sourceforge](https://sourceforge.net/projects/corefonts/)
 * Microsoft Visual C++ Redistributable: latest 32 and 64-bit versions from Microsoft
+* AMD FSR4: from the AMD website

 The following components will be built from source:
 * Wine: latest master using the [wine-tkg build system](https://github.com/Frogging-Family/wine-tkg-git) with some custom config